kennym/kennym/README.md

 ### Hi there 👋

-I'm a full-stack software engineer striving to solve problems that make people life's better.
+I'm a full-stack software engineer striving to solve problems that make people's lives better.

 I'm [top 5%](https://stackoverflow.com/users/221612/kenny-meyer) on StackOverflow.
 I believe in trust through verification, transparency with the right to privacy, collaboration and self-sovereignty of money.